-- Maintain and further update the Reporting Instructions taking into account, as appropriate, the results of the past and upcoming TOSSD data collection rounds, the work of the IAEG-SDGs Working Group on Measurement of Development Support, country and thematic pilots, as well as stakeholder feedback. - Workstream 2: Collecting and analysing TOSSD data, and constantly improving their quality - Undertake three rounds of TOSSD data collection in 2020, 2021 and 2022, and seek to expand the coverage of these data, by inviting more providers, especially South-South providers and multilateral institutions to report on TOSSD. - Review analyses of TOSSD data and discuss any action to undertake to improve data coverage and quality.
+Maintain and further update the Reporting Instructions taking into account, as appropriate, the results of the past and upcoming TOSSD data collection rounds, the work carried out with the UN to inform indicator 17.3.1, country and thematic pilots, as well as stakeholder feedback.

+Workstream 2: Collecting and analysing TOSSD data, and constantly improving their quality

+- Undertake three rounds of TOSSD data collection in 2020, 2021 and 2022, and seek to expand the coverage of these data, by inviting more providers, especially South-South providers and multilateral institutions to report on TOSSD. - Review analyses of TOSSD data and discuss any action to undertake to improve data coverage and quality.